Arts

 A.

-In April of 2023, Classic FM reported out on their annual ‘Classic FM Hall of Fame’.
-With 96,000 respondents, Rachmaninov’s Piano Concerto No. 2 in C minor came in at #1, for the second time in ten years.
-This was a particularly fitting honour, given that this year marks the 150th anniversary of Sergei’s birth on April 1, 1873.
+A few days ago, Classic FM reported out on their annual ‘Classic FM Hall of Fame’.
+With 100,000 respondents, Rachmaninov’s Piano Concerto No. 2 in C minor came in at #1 – the favourite piece of classical music in the UK – for the second year in a row, and the third time in ten years. .

 Here is Sergei’s second concerto excerpted in David Lean’s 1945 Brief Encounter.